pranavgaikwad/pranavgaikwad.github.io/_posts/2018-12-20-protect-my-browsers.md

 When you install a third party browser extension, you essentially put trust in an unknown third party.

-> Imagine asking a random stranger to deliver your secret letters to somebody and asking them not to tell anybody.
+> Imagine asking a random stranger to deliver your secret letters to somebody and asking them not to tell anyone.

 Moreover, extensions help websites to identify users uniquely.
 I am no expert, but you can read more about [Browser Fingerprinting](https://www.eff.org/deeplinks/2018/06/gdpr-and-browser-fingerprinting-how-it-changes-game-sneakiest-web-trackers).